UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 git clone https://github.com/Xilinx/Vitis-AI
 ```

-Enter the directory where the DPU TRD file was downloaded to and extract it at any location.
-Now, within the folder that was extracted, enter this directory.
+Now, within the cloned folder, enter this directory.

 ```
-cd zcu102-dpu-trd-2019-1-timer/pl/srcs/
+cd DPU-TRD/
 ```

 In this directory there is a folder named *dpu_ip*.
 This is the folder which contains the DPU IP block and which is necesary to import into the previously created project.
 It is not necessary, but it's recommended to copy this folder into the *ZedBoard_DPU_2019_2* folder project.
 Open up a terminal in the directory which is shown above and enter the following commands.